jb753/turbigen/doc/meanline.rst

-The mean-line design process is different for each machine architecture: compressor/turbine, axial/radial, and so on. :program:`turbigen` provides the built-in architectures listed below, and also allows considerable flexibility in defining your own :ref:`Custom Architectures`.
+The mean-line design process is different for each machine architecture: compressor/turbine, axial/radial, and so on. :program:`turbigen` provides the built-in architectures listed below, and also allows considerable flexibility in defining your own :ref:`ml-custom`.